davidallison12/blackjack-game/README.md

 1. Handling hands with multiple Aces
 2. Getting dealers second card to be facedown and flip once it is their turn
+3. Getting cards to overlap eachother (Using CSS Grid)

 ## Forthcoming Features